agile-lab-dev/Data-Product-Specification/README.md

 * `Description: [String]` detailed description about what functional area this Data Product is representing, what purpose has and business related information.
 * `Kind: [String]*` type of the entity.
 Since this is a Data Product the only allowed value is `dataproduct`.
 * `Domain: [String]*` the identifier of the domain this Data Product is belonging to.
 * `Version: [String]*` this is representing the version of the Data Product.
 Displayed as `X.Y.Z` where X is the major version, Y is the minor version, and Z is the patch.
 Major version (X) is also shown in the Data Product ID and those fields (version and ID) must always be aligned with one another.
-We consider a Data Product as an indipendent unit of deployment, so if a breaking change is needed, we create a brand new version of it by chaning the major version.
+We consider a Data Product as an independent unit of deployment, so if a breaking change is needed, we create a brand new version of it by changing the major version.
 If we introduce a new feature (or patch) we will not create a new major version, but we can just change Y (new feature) or Z patch, thus not creating a new ID (and hence not creating a new Data Product).
   Constraints:
   * Major version of the Data Product is always the same as the major version of all of its components ,and it is the same version that is shown in both Data Product ID and component IDs.
 * `Environment: [String]*`: logical environment where the Data Product will be deployed.